nbice1/First-Order-Logic/README.md

 -ER,n,m - Apply Biconditional Elimination to the formula at line n using the left subformula at line m, outputting the right subformula.

 -EL,n,m - Apply Biconditional Elimination to the formula at line n using the right subformula at line m, outputting the left subformula.

+-I,k-l,m-n - Apply Biconditional Introduction using the formulas from k to l and m to n.
+The formula at k must be identical to the formula at n and the formula at l must be identical to the formula at m.